mwyvr/rid/README.md

 # rid

-Package rid provides a semi-random ID generator.
+Package rid provides a (semi) random ID generator; rid generation is goroutine-safe.
+A rid in string form looks like this: `ce0e7egs24nkzkn6egfg`.

 The 12 byte binary ID encodes as a 20-character long, URL-friendly/Base32 encoded, mostly k-sortable (to the second resolution) identifier.

 Each ID's 12-byte binary representation is comprised of a: